dancamarg0/polygon_fullnode/README.md

 ## Using tags

-I've included some tags on roles/polygon/main.yml to make things easy when we need to just update one service or a set of tasks.
+I've included some tags on roles/polygon/main.yml to make things easier when we need to update just one service or a set of tasks.

-Say you've updated a parameter in the heimdalld.service and you just want to update it, you can run: `ansible-playbook playbook.yml -i inventory/hosts -K --tags heimdall_install`
+Say you've updated a parameter in the heimdalld.service and you just want to update it in the remote host, you can run: `ansible-playbook playbook.yml -i inventory/hosts -K --tags heimdall_install`

 ## Post deploy